egbulsoni/Forleven/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Just execute the tests file.

 ## Built With